FAQ About MACCP

 Medical School and Residency Programs: Johns Hopkins; The College of Physicians & Surgeons of Columbia University; Stony Brook, SUNY; Brown University School of Medicine; Oregon Health & Science University School of Medicine; Kansas University School of Medicine

-Doctoral Programs in Anthropology: Harvard, University of Chicago, University of California Santa Cruz, University of California Los Angeles, McGill, Emory
+Doctoral Programs in Anthropology: Harvard; University of Chicago; University of California, Santa Cruz; University of California, Los Angeles; McGill; Emory; University of Edinburgh

 Graduate Study in Other Fields: B.U.
-School of Public Health; in Psychology; Neag School of Education, University of Connecticut; Heller School for Social Policy and Management, Brandeis University; School of Social Work, Salem State College.
+School of Public Health; Heller School for Social Policy and Management, Brandeis University; Neag School of Education, University of Connecticut.

 In Related Professional Disciplines

 Health Care consulting; Social Media marketing

 For example, our graduates have gotten such jobs as the following: